 - Now onwards Windows 10 will stop downloading updates automatically.

-Here also you can select the Enable Radio button to enable the policy and configure automatic updating (refer to image below) and select 2 – Notify for download and auto-install.
+Here also you can select the Enable Radio button to enable the policy and configure automatic updating (refer to the image below) and select 2 – Notify for download and auto-install.